 The AMI_parameters_in argument is a pointer to a string.
 Memory for the string is allocated and de-allocated by the EDA tool.
-All the input from the parameter definition file is passed to the algorithmic model using a string that has been formatted as using the tree structure defined below.
+All the input from the AMI parameter definition file is passed to the algorithmic model using a string that has been formatted as using the tree structure defined below.

 The AMI_parameters_in argument must always be present in the AMI_Init function call and it must always contain the address of a valid string.
 The string must always contain at least the root name of the parameter tree, even if there are no parameters to pass to the algorithmic model.